 The program envisions our trainees, and all clinical microbiologists, as being active members of the diagnostic and therapeutic team caring for patients with infectious disease.
 Close communication with colleagues is emphasized; the fellow participates in daily formal rounds with the infectious disease teams as well as providing other consultative services.
 The clinical microbiologist must also be an excellent teacher and communicator - hence the fellow is given significant responsibility for presenting at multidisciplinary conferences.
 Moreover, we believe that a clinical microbiologist should be able to understand and bring to his/her practice cutting edge diagnostic modalities that pass the test of "evidence-based" medical practice.
 Toward this end, the program provides training in some of the principles of state-of-the-art basic, clinical and translational research through active participation in a journal club, by providing for attendance at a national meeting, and by having the trainee carry out at least one significant clinically-oriented research project during their year of clinical training.
 In addition, the fellow is involved in clinical conferences, research conferences, and other academic activities of the Department of Laboratory Medicine.

-Rotations in Public Health Microbiology are scheduled via the New York City Public Health Laboratory, and the Connecticut Agricultural Experiment Station in New Haven.
+Rotations in Public Health Microbiology are scheduled via the Connecticut Public Health Laboratory, and the Connecticut Agricultural Experiment Station in New Haven.

 A further opportunity to gain teaching experience in the laboratory portion of the Medical Microbiology course of the medical school is also part of the fellowship.